sandeep-code-dev/js_methods/map.md

 */
 ```

+## When NOT to use `map()`

+- **When you don't need a new array:** If your goal is simply to iterate over an array and perform side effects (like logging to the console, making an API call, or modifying elements _in place_), `forEach()` or a `for...of` loop might be more appropriate. `map()` is specifically designed to **return a new array**.
+- **When you want to filter elements:** If you want to select a subset of elements based on a condition, `filter()` is the right choice.
+- **When you want to reduce an array to a single value:** If you want to sum, average, or combine all elements into a single result, `reduce()` is what you need.

+In summary, `map()` is an indispensable tool in modern JavaScript development for transforming arrays into new arrays based on a given transformation function.
+Its non-mutating nature promotes cleaner and more functional programming styles.
 These examples highlight how **`map()`** serves as a fundamental building block for data manipulation and transformation in JavaScript, often working in concert with other methods and language features to solve complex problems elegantly.